friskdreemurr66669/new-writing-systems/README.md

-# new writing systems
+# for existing languages
-new writing systems for conlangs, feel free to use them for your own but give credit please
+made with the intention of using it for an existing language but can be used for conlangs